LOADING ...

 Began to humbug and jiper,

-And like they danced round the piper!
+And like devils they round the piper!

 Videos